 Finally, after they’re completely frozen, run each popsicle mold under warm water until you can carefully pull it out.
 Serve immediately and enjoy– or refreeze until ready to serve.
 If you’re not sure how long they’ll be sitting out for, I recommend serving over ice to keep them cool or upside down in wine glasses to avoid sticky melted messes.

-- 2 cups Champagne
+- 2 cups extra dry Champagne or sparkling wine

 - 2 cups frozen peaches